 - Cost, other wallets are more convenient

 Another popular hardware wallet, the TREZOR has a similar focus on security and also supports a variety of cryptocurrencies.
-The USB device fits into the palm of your hand and, just like the Nano S, features a built-in screen and physical buttons so that you can manually confirm all transactions.
+This USB device fits into the palm of your hand and just like the Nano S, features a built-in screen and physical buttons so that you can manually confirm all transactions.

 As well as ETC, it also allows you to manage Ethereum, Bitcoin (BTC), Bitcoin Cash (BCH), Litecoin (LTC), Dash (DASH) and more.
 There’s a PIN code required to use the device, with users locked out for an increasing amount of time after each incorrect entry, plus a 24-word recovery seed you can use if your TREZOR is stolen or lost.
 It’s also relatively easy to set up and use, allowing you to start sending and receiving ETC with a minimum of fuss.

 However, once again, you’ll need to be prepared to accept the slight inconvenience of cold storage and the fact that hardware wallets don’t come free.
 The TREZOR is slightly more expensive than the Nano S, retailing for €89 (about IDR1,575,000) direct from the manufacturer.

 Jaxx (desktop and mobile wallet)